One definition of Evil is: to consciously do something which will undoubtedly cause suffering and harm to others.

-Notwithstanding the aberrations of our electoral system, we should not blame the Government for crowing from the rooftops after all, they were democratically elected.
+Notwithstanding the aberrations of our electoral system, who would blame the Government for crowing from the rooftops after all, they were democratically elected.
 It should also come as no surprise that, in celebration of their majority in Parliament, they would “exercise[ed] coercive powers over [British] citizens on a scale never before attempted” to deprive elected Members of Parliament the opportunity to scrutinise their activities by illegally closing Parliament.
-Neither should we be surprised that they are prepared to break national and international laws to inveigle us with their ideological agendas.
+Neither should we be surprised that they were prepared to break national and international laws (Brexit) to inveigle us with their ideological agendas.

 Austerity is driven by political ideology, not practical necessity.
 A bold hypothesis, I know, nevertheless, it is a view endorsed by numerous experts in economics and sociology.
 In fact, there is broad consensus that (even before Covid-19) the national economy and social fabric of the country has been so severely damaged it is difficult to envisage when, or if, it might recover.
 We should not be surprised, after all, they were democratically elected.

 Many of their deeds are evil and cause often irreparable damage to the financial stability and mental wellbeing of millions.
 The individuals who voted for them, whether misguided or purely malicious, are equally responsible.

 Sources: World Economic Forum, Office of National Statistics, London School of Economics, The New York Times, The Guardian, The New Internationalist, UK Parliament, Erich Fromm, Lord Sumption